Skip to content

 as well as methods required by the tests to run.

-The data flows resulting from the integration between specific component pairs (e.g., between Odoo and OpenMRS) are typically tested through a designated test file for each pair (e.g., odoo-openmrs-flows.spec.js).
+The data flows resulting from the integration between specific app pairs (e.g., between Odoo and OpenMRS) are typically tested through a designated test file for each pair (e.g., odoo-openmrs-flows.spec.js).
 All test files are located in the e2e/tests directory.
 We encourage you to explore and review the current set of tests to understand the testing process better and evaluate the extent of their coverage.

 Project configuration